A quick guide for registered managers of care homes and home care services

 We've created a copy of this guide that you can print and share.

-This content has been co-produced by NICE and SCIE and is based on NICE’s guideline and quality standard on pressure ulcers.
+This content has been co-produced by NICE and SCIE and is based on NICE’s guideline on decision-making and mental capacity.